bersLucas/liljs/README.md

 </div>

 <script>
-  let app = liljs(
-    document.querySelector('#app'),
-    /*
-    {
+  liljs(document.querySelector('#app'), {
+    propertyName: propertyValue,
-      propertyName: propertyValue
+    propertyName: propertyValue,
-    }
-    */
-  );
+    ...
+  }).then((app) => {

+  });
 </script>
 ```

-This will create a new liljs instance with a proxy for the value of `textValue` and render "hello world" into the span above.
-To edit the text in the span, you can modify the value of `app.textValue`, which will update the text value and also re-render that span.
+The `liljs` promise will initialize and render your app, and the returned value, `app` will be a proxy containing all properties you have defined.
+To change a value, use `app.propertyName` and that value will be update both in your proxy and in the DOM.

 # Properties